Josef Korbel School of International Studies: Graduate programs

 The Josef Korbel School focuses on training graduate students, both for master's and doctoral degrees, in a number of different areas.
 In addition to the major, students also specify certain concentrations, either a subject interest or a regional focus.
-Most degrees require foreign language proficiency and a field internship.
+All degrees require a 150-hour field internship.

-The school's graduate programs include majors in International Human Rights; International Development; Global Finance, Trade and Economic Integration; International Administration; International Security; and International Studies.
-As a result of its Peace Corps Master’s International and Fellows programs, the school is home to one of the largest Peace Corps communities at the graduate level.
+The school's graduate programs include Masters of Arts in International Human Rights; International Development; Global Economic Affairs; Global Environmental Sustainability; International Security; and International Studies, and a Master of Public Policy.

-Graduate students can earn graduate certification in Global Health Affairs, Homeland Security and Humanitarian Assistance on top of their master's degree work.
+Graduate students can also earn a graduate certificate of specialization in Global Business and Corporate Social Responsibility, Global Environmental Change and Adaptation, Homeland Security, Humanitarian Assistance, Public Diplomacy, Public Policy, Religion and International Affairs, and Strategic Intelligence on top of their master's degree work.

 Dual degree programs

-The Josef Korbel School also offers dual degrees in conjunction with the University of Denver's Daniels College of Business, Sturm College of Law, Graduate School of Social Work, School of Communications, and Institute for Public Policy Studies.
-These degrees are MA/MBA, MA/JD, MA/MSW, MA/MA, and MA/MPP, respectively.
+The Josef Korbel School also offers dual degrees in conjunction with the University of Denver's Sturm College of Law, Graduate School of Social Work, and the Department of Media, Film, and Journalism Studies.
+These degrees are MPP/JD, MA/MSW, and MA/MA in International & Intercultural Communication, respectively.

 Reputation and rankings

 Rankings

-The Josef Korbel School’s graduate programs were ranked 11th in the world by the 2012 Inside the Ivory Tower survey of scholars, which was published in Foreign Policy.
+The Josef Korbel School’s graduate programs were ranked 12th in the world in International Relations Masters programs and 20th in International Relations undergraduate programs by the 2024 Inside the Ivory Tower survey of scholars, which was published in Foreign Policy.
 In 2007, the magazine ranked the Korbel master's program as 9th in the U.S. for graduate level, international affairs programs.
 It is also one of 35 institutions worldwide that is a full member of the Association of Professional Schools of International Affairs, a grouping of international studies-orientated institutions.